trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 To help users of a contract, or tools that use that contract, understand what went wrong when a failure happens, an error value can be attached to each failure.

 {% callout type="note" title="Using Error Values" %}
 The error value is only meant to be used off-chain, as information to identify the cause of the error.
-Nothing can be done with it on-chain, as nothing at all ends up happening on-chain, if an error is ever produced.
+Nothing can be done with it on-chain, as nothing at all ends up happening on-chain if an error is ever produced.
 {% /callout %}

 - The typical error value is simply a string, that contains an error message, for example, `Error: deadline has expired`.

-- Internally, all kinds of error values can be produced, including an integer, a record, etc. This exact types supported depend on the language you are using.
+- Internally, all kinds of error values can be produced, including an integer, a record, etc. The exact types supported depend on the language you are using.

 In particular, the error value is often used when [testing](#testing) your contracts, where the test verifies that a specific invalid call produces a specific error.